Function Basis Encoding of Numerical Features in Factorization Machines: Introduction

-The recent work \cite{rugamer2022fm} uses a technique which appears to resemble ours, but focuses on a different model family \cite{gam}.
-In contrast, our work a significantly broader theoretical and practical scope: it applies to a wide range of FM variants, includes handling of unbounded domains and interaction with categorical features, and reports A/B test results on a real-world ad recommendation system.

-Finally, a work on tabular data cannot go without mentioning \textit{gradient boosted decision trees} (GBDT) \cite{xgboost_2016,lightgdb_2017,catboost_2018}, which are known to achieve state of the art results \cite{revisiting_dl_tabular_2021,shwartz2022tabular}.
-However, GBDT models aren't useful in a variety of practical applications, primarily due to significantly slower inference speeds, namely, it is challenging and costly to use GBDT models to rank hundreds of thousands of items in a matter of milliseconds.
+Finally, any comprehensive discussion on tabular data would be incomplete without mentioning \textit{gradient boosted decision trees} (GBDT) \citep{xgboost_2016,lightgdb_2017,catboost_2018}, which are known to achieve state-of-the-art results \citep{revisiting_dl_tabular_2021,shwartz2022tabular}.
+However, GBDT models aren't useful in a variety of practical applications, primarily due to significantly slower inference speeds,namely, it is challenging and costly to use GBDT models to rank hundreds of thousands of items in a matter of milliseconds.